If you have a specific question that isn't listed below, please send it through to email@example.com and we will endeavour to get you an answer ASAP!

 Even though you have the right to a home in good repair, requesting for something to be fixed may annoy your landlord – we totally disagree with this, but sadly this can happen.
 To know your tenancy rights, you can check out our blog here.

-The landlord or agent must give you 60 days notice of the increase, and not increase the rent:
+Yes, but your landlord or agent can only raise your rent in accordance with the Residential Tenancies Act.
+Your landlord or agent must give you 60 days’ notice of the increase, and not increase the rent:

 • Before the end date of a fixed-term agreement (unless the terms of the lease allow for an increase, so, we recommend checking your contract to double-check this one).